BernhardPosselt/pf2e-kingmaker-tools/docs/structure-rules.md

 * **name**: optional, if absent taken from the actor name
 * **notes**: optional, is shown at the bottom in the **Building Effects** section
 * **preventItemLevelPenalty**: optional, if not at least one structure in your settlement has this set to true, it will reduce purchasable item level by 2 for this settlement
-* **enableCapitalInvestment**: optional, if not at least one structure in your settlement has this set to true, **Capital Investment** will be marked as not possible in this settlement
+* **enableCapitalInvestment**: optional, if not at least one structure in your settlement has this set to true, * *Capital Investment** will be marked as not possible in this settlement
 * **increaseLeadershipActivities**: optional, if one building in your capital has this set to true, your Leadership Activity number will increase from 2 to 3
 * **consumptionReduction**: optional, is only used once for all structures with the same name, decreases its settlement's consumption by the amount
 * **activityBonusRules**: optional, stack up to settlement item bonus and capital item bonuses
     * **value**: mandatory, bonus
     * **activity**: mandatory, kingdom activity in lowercase with spaces converted to dashes (e.g. **Rest and Relax** -> **rest-and-relax**)
 * **skillBonusRules**: optional, similar to **activityBonusRules** but allow you to add a flat skill bonus or limit an activity bonus to a certain skill
     * **value**: mandatory, bonus
     * **skill**: mandatory, Kingdom skill in lowercase
-    * **activity**: optional, if provided, only applies to a single activity, formatting similar to activities of **activityBonusRules**
+    * **activity**: optional, if provided, only applies to a single activity, formatting similar to activities of * *activityBonusRules**
 * **availableItemsRules**: optional, if given increase the item level for purchasing items in this settlement
     * **value**: mandatory, level increase
+    * **maximumStacks**: optional, up to how what maximum value buildings should stack
     * **group**: optional, if absent **stacks with everything else** up to 3 times, otherwise one of:
         * other
         * alchemical